Rothamsted/knetgraphs-gene-traits/README.md

 1. Run the cells in the "View whole tables section" if you want to print the complete tables in the notebooks.

-2. To filter the first tabel (gene-concept), run the cells in the sections:
+2. To filter the first table (gene-concept), run the cells in the sections:
     - choosing the ontology term to display the related genes
     - or choosing a gene to display the related ontology terms
     <br>